 Pregnancy Symptoms – Week 4

 Four weeks into your pregnancy your baby called an embryo consists of two layers of cells epiblast and hypoblast that will eventually develop into all of your baby’s organs and body parts.
 Two other structures that develop at this time are the amnion and the yolk sac.

 The amnion filled with amniotic fluid will surround anti protect the growing embryo.
 Yolk sac will produce blood and help to nourish the embryo until the placenta takes over that role.

-Week your baby continues to implant in your uterus burying itself deep within endometrium.
-Once implanted your baby starts to produce hormone called human chorionic gonadotropin.
-Which helps to maintain lining of uterus.
+Week your baby continues to implant in your uterus burying itself deep within the endometrium.
+Once implanted your baby starts to produce the hormone called human chorionic gonadotropin.
+Which helps to maintain the lining of the uterus.

 This week a pregnancy test will probably be able to detect your pregnancy.
 HCG also causes the symptoms of pregnancy which can appear this week.

 Fatigue tingling or aching breasts or nausea might lead you to believe your period will be starting.
 Because the first pregnancy symptoms resemble premenstrual syndrome (PMS).
 But by the end of this week, your expected period will not take place.
 Your pregnancy is well on its way.

 Until now the embryo has been a mass of cells but by this point in your pregnancy, a distinct shape begins.
 The neural tube which will eventually form into the spinal cord and brain runs from top to bottom of the embryo.